 How do I change my curriculum/major?

 Students can either contact a counselor or the curriculum chair of the major they want to change into.
 The Change of Major form must be filled out and signed.
 The form must then be presented to the Registrar’s Office so the change can be made on the student’s record.

 How do I apply for graduation?

 You can apply online on your MyWCC account.
-After logging in to your MyWCC account, go to ‘Student Center’ and click on the ‘Academic Records’ tile to select ‘Apply for graduation’.
+After logging in to your MyWCC account, go to ‘Student Self-Service Center’ and click on the ‘Academic Records’ tile to select ‘Apply for graduation’.